 - Never put the pen you are using back in the refrigerator.
-Keep the pen at room temperature, away from heat and sunlight.
+Keep it at room temperature, away from heat and sunlight.

-- Refer to the table below to know when to discard the FlexPen®.
+- Refer to the table below to know when to discard your FlexPen.

 |NovoLog®||28 days after piercing the rubber stopper|